Pre-workout Nutrition

 Glycogen is the storage form of glucose (sugar).
 In the body, glycogen is stored in the liver and in muscles.
 During exercise this stored glycogen is converted to glucose and used as an energy source.
 So after exercise the body needs to replenish these glycogen stores.

 Eating a ratio of 3 carbs : 1 protein within 30 minutes to an hour after exercise helps to hasten this repair.
 Your body will absorb glucose and restore lost glycogen most efficiently within this window of time.
+Easily digestible protein is needed to stimulate muscle repair/growth.

 Bagel or toast:

-- choose the right type of bagel and be careful what you put on it.
+- Choose the right type of bagel and be careful what you put on it.

-- contains carbs and protein.
+- contains carbs and protein

-- avoid it if you are lactose intolerant.
+- avoid it if you are lactose intolerant

 Smoothie:

-- make it with Whey protein and easily digestible carbohydrates (banana, berries).
+- make it with whey protein and easily digestible carbohydrates (banana, berries)

-- stimulate fat burning.
+- stimulates fat burning

 Glass of milk:

-- chocolate or white milk.
+- chocolate or white milk

-- low fat.
+- low fat

 Protein shake:

-- containing up to 10 percent carbohydrates.
+- containing up to 10 percent carbohydrates

-Protein Bars:
+Protein bar:

-- containing the right calorie count.
+- containing the right calorie count

-- check the nutrition labels.
+- check the nutrition labels

-- make sure there’s only one serving in the bar.
+- make sure there’s only one serving in the bar

-- low-calorie mini-meal.
+- low-calorie mini-meal

-- good for a little protein.
+- good for a little protein

-Sugary/artificial fructose sports drinks, smoothies or soda pop drinks:
+Sugary/artificial fructose sports drinks, smoothies, or soda pop drinks:

-- blocks Human Growth Hormone production.
+- blocks Human Growth Hormone (HGH) production

 Hard to digest foods that delay nutrient availability:

-- steak (or other hard to digest protein).
+- steak (or other hard to digest protein)

-- spicy or high fiber foods (hard to digest).
+- spicy or high fiber foods (hard to digest)

-- processed foods.
+- processed foods

 - low-carb meals